woueziou/ollama_ui/Readme.md

 This will open a new terminal session inside the Ollama container, where you can run any Ollama commands.
 When you are finished, you can exit the container by typing `exit`.

-For any assistance feel free to reach me.
+For any assistance feel free to reach me on [Telegram](https://t.me/woueziou)

-Made in 🇹🇬.
+Made in 🇹🇬 ✊🏿.